ebmdatalab/price-per-dose/README.md

 This project compares the price-per-quantity between different clinically comparable products, so we can advise practices and CCGs on potential cost savings.

+We work from the monthly NHS dataset.
+In this, each row of data summarises all prescribing by a single BNF code (i.e. presentation, be it generic or branded) for one practice.
+For example, for a given practice we might see two rows of data for tramadol: one for Tramadol Hydrochloride 300mg tablets where it was prescribed generically; and one for Tramulief 300mg tablets where it was prescribed by brand.

-Within a single month, for each presentation and brand of every chemical substance (e.g. Tramadol Hydrochrolde 300mg tablets), we calcuate the price-per-dose at the cheapest decile.
+Within a single month, for each row of data, we calculate a price-per-dose (in the case of Tramadol tablets, this is a price-per-pill).
+We then approximate a realistic, best-case price-per-pill by calculating the cheapest decile across all brands (and generics) for that presentation.

 We then work out what each GP Practice or CCG could save if it prescribed that presentation at the best decile.

-The idea is that the price achieved at the best decile for a chemical-presentation should be achievable for everyone; but see below for a discussion.

 * We only consider data from a single month, because the Drug Tariff changes monthly, making price-per-dose comparisons meaningless between months
 * We cover data from GP Practices only